 No one today can formulate counterfactual certainties regarding the health of free government these past 104 years, had the nation not lost its head in Progressive vapors, had the politically erotic scent of democracy repulsed, rather than enticed.
 But, that doesn’t mean we cannot speculate.

 The 17th Amendment:

-• Encouraged subsequent explosive growth of a once-federal, now national, government.
+• Encouraged explosive growth of a once-federal, now national, government.

 • Rendered senators three-term congressmen in a smaller club, a more detached version of the house.
 The short-term memory of their constituents works in favor of multiple terms.
-Whatever the level of discourse at which state legislators and senators had conducted their mutual business, the 17A ensured future discourse at a more general level.
-The 17A guaranteed the ascendancy of a different kind of senator: one whose primary skills are dealing with the masses through public appearances, mailings, and sound bites.4
+Whatever the level of discourse at which state legislators and senators had previously conducted their mutual business, the 17A promoted future discourse at a more general level.
+The 17A guaranteed the ascendancy of a different kind of senator: one whose primary skills are dealing with the masses through public appearances, mailings, shallow social media, and sound bites.4

 • Brought instability to the law.
 As opposed to reps’ two-year terms, which were designed to reflect popular sentiment, six-year senatorial terms of state-appointed senators lent stability to the law.
 The Framers left voter qualifications to the states with the understanding of a senate strong enough to resist the popular sentiments of an ever-expanding franchise.

 • Along with the 16th Amendment, the Progressive Era Amendments made the New Deal possible.
 The 17A led to progressive income taxation, the embodiment of the Framers’ fear of government-enforced societal “leveling.”